Seidko/tmd/README.md

     "concurrency": 50, // the maximum concurrent amount, default is 50 "page_size": 100, // post count in single request, default is 100
-    "path": "./media", // the path name will media were downloaded, default is "./media" "proxy": "" // proxy will programme follow, default is your system proxy
+    "path": "./media", // the path name will media were downloaded, default is "./media" "proxy": "", // proxy will programme follow, default is your system proxy

+    // debug config
+    "pause_on_end": false, // pause program on complete "pause_on_panic": false, // pause program on panic, this config will force enable `RUST_BACKTRACE`
     // remember remove these comments
 }
 ```